complete-dope/fin-models/posts/balance_sheet.md

 **Investments** : Investments made to earn interest , dividend , capital gains

+**Bank balance other than cash and cash equivalent** : Bank account holdings that are no immediately available for general use.
+This includes FD, balance held for loan repayment , government grants.

 ### NON-FINANCING ACTIVITIES

 **Current tax assets** : Income tax paid to government but not yet adjusted against the current tax liability.
 Submitted Advance tax now that comes as an asset same happens with Deferred tax.

 **Non Current tax assets** : Income tax paid to government but not yet adjusted against the current tax liability.
-Submitted Advance tax now that comes as an asset same happens with Deferred tax.
+Submitted Advance tax now that comes as an asset same happens with deferred tax.

 **Investment Property** : Property that is held for investment purpose, rental income for capital appreciation.